-- baptised and confirmed and a regular worshipper and communicant in their home church - rooted and grounded in their local community (e.g. not very recently arrived or likely to move away in the foreseeable future) - widely known and trusted by a range of local people and groups - able to undertake an initial 10 session course of study together with appropriate safeguarding training (usually delivered through the online portal) - willing to engage in appropriate continuing ministerial development
+- baptised and confirmed and a regular worshipper and communicant in their home church - rooted and grounded in their local community (e.g. not very recently arrived or likely to move away in the foreseeable future) - widely known and trusted by a range of local people and groups - able to undertake an initial 10 week course of study plus Concluding Session - willing to engage in appropriate continuing ministerial development

-Is God calling you to pastoral ministry?
+Is God calling you to be an LPA?